Deopoler/DCLGAN-Keras/README.md

 </div>

 ## Training
-Use `train.py` to train a DCLGAN/SimDCL(Not currently implemented) model on given dataset.
+Use `train.py` to train a DCLGAN/SimDCL model on given dataset.
 Training takes 502ms(fp32)/403ms(fp16) for a single step on RTX 3070.

 Example usage for training on horse2zebra-dataset: